-The most common is Cognitive Behaviour Therapy, which encourages you to examine how your thoughts, feelings and behaviour interact and how they might contribute to your experience of anxiety.
-The therapy also encourages you to develop more helpful ways of thinking and behaving.
+The most common is Cognitive Behaviour Therapy.
+This encourages you to look at how your thoughts, feelings and behaviour interact and how they contribute to your experience of anxiety.
+The aim is to develop more helpful ways of thinking and behaving.

 Where can I find out more?

 - Lots of Self-Help Ideas for Anxiety (Getselfhelp.co.uk)